Abraham Robertson

 Robertson was born at Duns, Berwickshire, the son of Abraham Robertson, “a man of humble station”.
 He attended school at Great Ryle in Northumberland, and later at Duns.
 At age 24, he moved to London, he had hopes of travelling to the East Indies, but his patron died.
+During the 1770s, Robertson completed a Bachelor of Arts and Master in Arts.